AddyMills/RB-Tools/README.md

 MIDI file with the same name as the rbsong is **required** for this script to work.

-Optional: add "separate" to your arguments to get separated venue tracks (lights, camera cuts and post procs)
+Optional: add "separate" to your arguments to get separated venue tracks (lights, camera cuts, and post procs)

 ## Acknowledgements

 No code outside of my own was used.
-However, I would like to extend special thanks to Maxton and Cisco for having 010 templates available to figure these scripts out
+However, I would like to extend special thanks to Maxton and PikminGuts92 for having 010 templates available to figure these scripts out